Home Planning & Renovations

 Acrylic walls are a budget-friendly option that’s still long-lasting, hygienic, and stylish.
 They’re easy to maintain and non-porous, so they eliminate the risk of water damage.

 Fiberglass is also a more affordable option compared to tiles.
 A fiberglass pan is durable and water-resistant, not to mention a far more convenient choice than retiling the shower.
+Adding a splash guard, such as a hinged or stationary panel, can further prevent water from escaping the shower area and enhance both functionality and design.

 Round Out Your Shower

 A quarter-round corner shower saves more space and comes with sliding doors.
-Because of this feature, you don’t have to worry about possible door obstructions as it doesn’t swing out.
+Because of this feature, you don’t have to worry about possible door obstructions, as it doesn’t swing out.

 Raise the Roof for Better Air Circulation